sematic-ai/sematic/docs/deploy.md

 arn:aws:iam::aws:policy/AmazonS3FullAccess
 ```

-then set the name of your bucket in your Sematic settings:
+then set the name of your bucket in your Sematic user settings:

 ```
 $ sematic settings set AWS_S3_BUCKET <bucket-name>